777aker/GMTK-2025/documentation/Kanban.md

 ## TODO

-- [ ] Chess AI
-	- [ ] some library where you feed board it gives you best move. convert that to our format
-	- [ ] after player moves ai make move
-	- [ ] player can't make move until ai does
 - [ ] 2 Player
 	- [ ] after one player makes a move other player can make a move
 	- [ ] multiplayer or whatever